Cormac0/mosh_terminal/README.md

 python -m http.server
 ```

+Alternatively, the terminal may be available online at https://cormac0.github.io/mosh_terminal/.
+This isn't garunteed though, since this project is a work-in-progress.

 ## Login, Mail & Read Functions

 The main functions are the `mail` and `read` terminal operations.